-We were incorporated under PRC laws on September 10, 2002 as a joint stock company with limited liability under the name "China Telecom Corporation Limited."
+We were incorporated under PRC laws on September 10, 2002 as a joint stock company with limited liability under the name "China Telecom Corporation Limited".
 As part of our initial restructuring, China Telecom Group's telecommunications operations in Shanghai Municipality, Guangdong Province, Jiangsu Province and Zhejiang Province, together with the related assets and liabilities, were transferred to us in consideration of 68,317,270,803 of our shares.

 Following our restructuring, China Telecom Group continues to be the holder of the licenses required for operating our telecommunications business.
-In accordance with the approval of the MIIT (and prior to March 2008, the Ministry of Information Industry, or the MII), we derive our exclusive rights to operate our business from our status as a subsidiary controlled by China Telecom Group, and China Telecom Group must hold and maintain all licenses received from the MIIT (and prior to March 2008, the MII) in connection with our business for our benefits.
+In accordance with the approval of the MIIT, we derive our exclusive rights to operate basic telecommunications business from our status as a subsidiary controlled by China Telecom Group, and China Telecom Group must hold and maintain all licenses received from the MIIT in connection with our business for our benefits.
 The government currently does not charge license fees for the telecommunications licenses held by China Telecom Group.